Kairotic/penelope/types/tablet.md

 * 'TurnBack' is where takes teh opposite 90 degree turn as last time
 * 'Over' and 'Under' is where a thread goes over or under a thread (possibly itself)

+For tablet weaving, we only really need pull.

 ```haskell
 data Action = Pull Int | Turn | TurnBack | Over | Under